 For many of us, jeans are something that we wear daily, which means we regularly buy cheap jeans that fill up our closets.
 That’s because, with cheaper denim, your jeans will quickly fade and even rip, meaning you’ll need to constantly replace them.

-Instead, by learning how to shop for a couple of pairs of high-quality jeans, your jeans will last far longer and save yourself money overall.
+Instead, by learning how to shop for a couple of pairs of high-quality jeans, your jeans will last far longer and save you money overall.

 Many of us regard sunglasses as merely a fashion accessory.
 However, sunglasses are essential tools for protecting our eyes from the sun’s harmful rays.
 The problem is, with designer frames feeling expensive, we often opt for cheap pairs, which break easily, meaning we have to replace them often.